leleliu008/ppkg-core-linux-x86_64/README.md

 these tools are statically linked against [musl-libc](https://musl.libc.org/).

-these tools are relocatable which means that you can installed them to anywhere.
+these tools are relocatable which means that you can install them to anywhere.

 ## Environment Variables
 following environment variables should be set for `git`: